mmsaki/nft-trading-analysis/README.md

 ## Comparisons

-In this branch, we will analyze all the collections to compare if they outperfromed each other.
+In this `development` branch, we will analyze all the collections to compare if they outperfromed each other.

 ## Three Collections Comparison
 * meek_analysis